 Bliss at Brenners in Baden Baden

 I ordered a Riesling, which was crisp and chilled to perfection.
-This very glass has always set the bar for my full Riesling experiences and nothing has yet compared!
-For my meal, I ordered the Pike Perch with lentils.
+This very glass has always set the bar for my full Riesling experiences, and nothing has yet compared.
+For my lunch, I ordered the Pike Perch with lentils.
 The fish was delicious, fresh and local.
-I always try and order whatever is fresh and local because it’s usually a good bet the meal will be fantastic.
-My lunch was marvelous and I highly suggest the Pike Perch, if dining here.
-I loved it so much that I was taking my time to savor it!
+I always try to order whatever is fresh and local because it is usually a good bet the meal will be fantastic.
+My lunch was marvelous, and I highly suggest the Pike Perch if dining here.
+I loved it so much that I was taking my time to savor it.

 Fish & Chips AND Fish & Chips along the Bodensee